Hendrik240298/MOReDWR/README.md

 ## Contact

-Should you have any questions do not hesitate to send us an email.
+Should you have any questions, do not hesitate to send us an email.